ericsonga/APCSAReview/_sources/JavaBasics/JavaBasicsSummary.rst

 Intro to Java - Summary
 -------------------------

 In this chapter you started to learn a bit about Java - the programming language that you will use on the AP CS A exam.
+You were also introduced to the concept of a class or classification.
+A class in Java defines the properties of an object, which are called fields, and what an object can do, which are called methods.
+Classes also have constructors which initialize the values of the fields and can have a main method which is where execution will start.

 ..	index::
     single: class